A lineup made up of some of the best players in gay and gay-friendly soccer in the UK has triumphed over a team of members of parliament.

-Kristian Hermanowytch, Ben Powell and Amine Ait Mhand scored for the gays in the first 30 minutes, while John Leech, MP for Manchester Withington, scored the only goal for Parliament FC early on in the second half.
+Kristian Hermanowytch, Ben Powell and another person who didn't want to be named for fear it would hurt his career scored for the gays in the first 30 minutes.
+While John Leech, MP for Manchester Withington, scored the only goal for Parliament FC early on in the second half.

 Speaking to Gay Star News, Chair of GFSN Chris Basiurski, said: ‘I’m absolutely delighted.
 It’s a really good score.

 ‘The lads put in an excellent effort and it was played in the best of spirits.
 It gives a great confidence to the rest of the league and to gay people up and down the country that they can play football and win against really good opposition.’

 Ed Connell, the captain of the GFSN squad, told GSN if there was anything the two teams could do to make people understand gays are playing competitive sport, the better.

 ‘When these sorts of events get a bit of public attention, people think a) gays are participating, and b) they can do it pretty well,’ he said.

 Chris Heaton-Harris, a Conservative MP for Daventry, said it was a ‘fantastic game’ and felt exactly about the GFSN side what he would feel about any other team ‘especially about a team that you lose against’.

 ‘It’s remarkable how few players there are in the top echelons of football who haven’t come out at all, and there must be some,’ he added.
 ‘It wasn’t that long ago there weren’t many black players in Premier League football.
 And it’s just a case of get on with it, it’s no big deal, it’s just a part of life.’

 Clive Betts, MP for Sheffield South East and is also openly gay, is the captain of the Parliament team.